Code-Institute-Submissions/mysan91-MS3_/README.md

 ### User Goals
-•	As a user type, i want to be able to contact the site owner.
+*	As a user type, i want to be able to contact the site owner.
-•	As a user type, i want to be able to register and start an account.
+*	As a user type, i want to be able to register and start an account.
-•	As a user type, i want the site to be easely to navigate on.
+*	As a user type, i want the site to be easely to navigate on.
-•	AS a user type, i want to be able to search for a task
+*	AS a user type, i want to be able to search for a task
-•	As a user type, i want to see how many tasks i have
+*	As a user type, i want to see how many tasks i have
-•	As a user type, i want to see how many tasks i have completed
+*	As a user type, i want to see how many tasks i have completed
-•	As a user type, i want to be able to add tasks
+*	As a user type, i want to be able to add tasks
-•	As a user type, i want to be able to edit and delete tasks
+*	As a user type, i want to be able to edit and delete tasks
-•	As a user type, i want to be able to see all the tasks that i have and also by category.
+*	As a user type, i want to be able to see all the tasks that i have and also by category.

  ### Site Owner Goals
-•	As the owner i want to build a site that is easy to understand and use
+*	As the owner i want to build a site that is easy to understand and use
-•	As the owner i want to build a site that looks appealing
+*	As the owner i want to build a site that looks appealing
-•	As the owner i want to build a site that is responsive and works on different screens.
+*	As the owner i want to build a site that is responsive and works on different screens.
-• As the owner i want to build a site that have a good structure
+* As the owner i want to build a site that have a good structure

  ### User Requirements
-•	Having a good structure.
+*	Having a good structure.
-•	Easy to navigate
+*	Easy to navigate
-•	Visually appealing.
+*	Visually appealing.
-•	Footer with icons and locations and contact information.
+*	Footer with icons and locations and contact information.
-•	Contact form
+*	Contact form
-•	A about section
+*	A about section
-•	Add/edit tasks
+*	Add/edit tasks
-• Responsive
+* Responsive
-• Se completed tasks
+* Se completed tasks
-• Se all the tasks that the user have
+* Se all the tasks that the user have

 ## Design Choices

+#### Home page
+* A hero image
+* Hero text with a short about section
+* Log in / register navbar
+* Footer with a contact form

+Picture

+##### Log in/ register page

+#### Add task

+#### Edit task

+#### Se all tasks

+### Styling

 ### Features that is implemented:
-####  Existing features

-The website uses Materialize CSS:
+The website uses Materialize CSS on following:

-• Navbar
+* Navbar
-• Mobile Sidenav
+* Mobile Sidenav
-• Form (to register and log in)
+* Form (to register and log in)
-• Footer (bottom footer)
-• Hero image (on the home page)
+* Hero image (on the home page)

-Other features being used:
+* Footer on the end of home page
+* Users can login and register to add or edit tasks
+* Users can delete a task
+* Users can edit a task
+* Users can search for a task
+* Users can pick both start and due date to a task
-• Site linked to Heroku
+* Site linked to Heroku
-• Site linked to Mongodb database
+* Site linked to Mongodb database
-• Login/register
+* Login/register
-• CRUD
+* CRUD

+### Features left to implement
+* Posibility to sort all tasks in one category
+*

 ### Technologies used
 Languages:

-• HTML5
+* HTML5
 HTML was used for the main structure of the website.
-• CSS3
+* CSS3
 CSS was used to style and change sizes.

-• Javascript
+* Javascript
+Was used on the dynamic functions on the site

-• Python3
+* Python3

 Database:
-• Mongodb
+* Mongodb

 Frameworks:
-• Flask
+* Flask
 Requests and flash messages.
-• Jquery
+* Jquery
 JQuery was used for materialize features that needed javascript.
-• Materialize CSS
+* Materialize CSS

 Tools & Libraries:
-o	Gitpod
+*	Gitpod
-o   Github
+* Github
-o	Font-Awsome
+*	Font-Awsome
-o	Google Fonts
+*	Google Fonts
-o   Heroku
+* Heroku
+* Mondodb